-- Assisting in the identification and piloting of best practice claims and treatment review strategies with particular focus on promoting early intervention, return to work, better health outcomes and appropriate risk management strategies.
+- Assisting in the identification and piloting of best practice claims and treatment strategies, that will seek to pro-actively support, communicate & educate key stakeholders in an Injured Worker's recovery.
+In particular, the focus will be promoting early intervention, return to work, better health outcomes and appropriate risk management strategies.
 To join the register you must meet the following mandatory criteria:

 Skills & Experience

 - Hold current registration as required under the Health Practitioner National Registration Law (Victoria) Act 2009 with no conditions, undertakings, reprimands, limitations or restrictions on registration